 The part where McGraw wouldn’t let Madril back in the ring kind of dragged but this was otherwise a pretty decent match.
 I’ve always liked Madril in the WCCW stuff I’ve seen before and here he got a pretty decent match out of McGraw.
 The finish was fine since it will lead to a rematch with a stipulation that makes sense in the near future. [**½]

 Meanwhile in the Ring…

 After the match Al Madril gets on the house mic and says some stuff.
 It was kind of hard to hear everything that he said but I could make out him saying that it was his fault that he lost, not McGraw’s or the referee’s.
 He then challenged McGraw to a No DQ rematch for the title.

 Match 4: Larry Higgins vs. Kerry Von Erich (w/ Kevin Von Erich)

 Higgins attacks before the bell.
-Kerry’s still got his letterman’s jacket on, but he gets Higgins with the trademarked Iron Claw™ and then body slams him to pick up the win.
+Kerry’s still got his letterman’s jacket on, but he hits a dropkick and then gets Higgins with the trademarked Iron Claw™ and then body slams him to pick up the win.